NimbleUser/nams-api-docs/docs/cookbook/recipes/deferred-revenue.md

 ## Background

-The Deferred Revenue has a number of technical extension points to the functionality which are outlined in this document.
+The Deferred Revenue feature has a number of technical extension points to the functionality which are outlined in this document.

 ## Custom Recognition Date Generation